capawesome-team/capacitor-plugins/packages/live-update/README.md

 - 🔄 **Auto Update**: Automatically download and set the latest bundle for the app.
 - 🛟 **Rollback**: Reset the app to the default bundle if an incompatible bundle has been set.
 - 🚀 **Rollout**: Gradually roll out new bundles to gather valuable feedback.
-- 🔒 **Security**: Support for checksum verification before setting a bundle.
+- 🔒 **Security**: Verify the integrity of the bundle using a public key.

 ## Installation